 How Long Should a Novel Be?

-I've often written and spoken of how it took my eight years to craft my debut novel, The Page Turners.
+I've often written and spoken of how it took me eight years to craft my debut novel, The Page Turners.
 Eight years is far too long to spend writing a first book.
 Looking back, I cringe at the thought of what I could have created in the time I wasted drafting and redrafting that novel.

-One of the many reasons it took me so long to write my first novel was because, like many rookie authors, I wanted my debut to be an epic story.
+One of the many reasons it took me so long to write my first novel was because I, like many rookie authors, wanted my debut to be an epic story.
 I had twenty-five years' worth of life experiences, thoughts, emotions, and stories to draw from, and I was determined to cram all of them into a novel that would dazzle readers and immediately launch my literary career into the stratosphere of super stardom!

 At one point, the manuscript for The Page Turners was 130,000 words, but the published version is a little over 55,000; hardly an epic.